131311313/ClipStatus/README.md

 3. Grant your user **Full Control** and apply.
 4. If the problem persists, add the app to your antivirus whitelist, and repeat the steps for each file individually.

+5. Use 1.0.5, it will be installed in appdata/roaming.
+Be sure to uninstall the old version

 ---

 ### Regarding Issues